rapid7/metasploit-payloads/gem/README.md

   - `rake java_prep` to build Java files
   - `rake python_prep` and `rake php_prep` to copy the latest PHP/Python
     meterpreter files into place
-1. Binaries will be built in the `meterpreter` folder.
+1. Binaries will be built in the `data` folder.
 1. Run `rake build` to generate the new gem file using content in meterpreter folder.
 1. Run `rake release` to release the binary to RubyGems.